 I like to use a liquid measuring cup to mix everything up so I can simply pour the batter right from the measuring cup onto the preheated pan.
 It makes clean up simple!

 The perfect size measuring cup is 2 cups.
-The one I use is from Pampered Chef, (easy read measuring cups) but any liquid measuring cup that is at least 2 cups should work fine.
+The one I use is from Pampered Chef, ((affiliate link)easy read measuring cups) but any liquid measuring cup that is at least 2 cups should work fine.

 Add 1 whole large egg and 2 egg whites along with the vanilla extract and swerve or other artificial sweetener and whisk to combine everything.